Lulzx/mirror/README.md

 **One function.
 Both directions.
 Zero duplication.**

-Mirror is a lightweight TypeScript library that introduces *bidirectional functions*—single definitions that execute forward or backward, with composition that preserves bidirectionality automatically.
+Mirror is a TypeScript library for bidirectional functions: single definitions that execute forward or backward, with composition that preserves bidirectionality automatically.

 ```typescript
 import m from 'mirror-fn';